gilescm/backgammon/README.md

 ## Introduction

-I chose to recreate Backgammon in Flame as its a game I don't know how to play, so - in theory - by the end of the test I'll have more skill both in Flame and the board game.
-Two good resources I referenced throughout the build process for the game logic were:
+I chose to recreate Backgammon in Flame, as it involves various game states.
+Resources used for game rules:

 - [WikiHow youtube channel - How to Play Backgammon](https://alb-pixel-store.itch.io/classic-board-games-assets)
 - [Backgammon Galore! website - How to Play](https://www.bkgm.com/rules.html)

 I also used a [Classic Board Games](https://alb-pixel-store.itch.io/classic-board-games-assets) asset pack for the sprites.

-As a disclaimer please note, this is the first time I've used Flame and so the majority of the time was spent learning it.
-I feel like I've made pretty good progress and done some justice to the brief but also like I've only scratched the surface of Flame's feature set and missed a lot out that I would have liked to include.
-Please see below for more detail on the project as a whole and on areas I think are lacking and would have liked to build out further.
+Disclaimer: please note, this is the first time I've used Flame and so the majority of the time was spent learning it.
+I feel like I've made pretty good progress and done some justice to the brief but also like I've only scratched the surface of Flame's feature set and best practise.
+Theres more I'd like to include and some state management improvements I'd like to make given more time.

 ## How to Play